gtm044/eval/README.md

 ## Roadmap
 - `EvalDataset` data class - Done
-    - Input:  Questions, Ground truth answers, Reference Contexts, Retrieved Contexts, Generated Responses.
+    - Input:  Questions, Ground truth answers, Reference Contexts, Retrieved Contexts, Generated Responses (or subset of these fields)
     - Ingest from python lists/dictionaries.

 - Operator to load the ground truth data into a key value store. - Done